Fiserv/unified-merchant-master/docs/specification/merchant/ProductAttributes.md

 ### UNIQUE_IDENTIFIER

-* Description: Distinct code to uniquely identify an entity within a system.
+* Description: This field serves as a unique identifier for a particular product
 * API field: < _Not known / NA _ >
 * Field Specification: _< $ sample - to be updated/checked>_  See supported platform and values of the enum [here](?path=docs/specification/supportedPlatforms.md)